 The professional, non-thesis option is recommended for students who intend to pursue a non-academic career in public or private sectors.
 Instead of thesis units, professional-option students typically take courses in a specialty area of interest.
 Students choosing this option take a comprehensive examination near the end of their course of study.
 The exam is administered by the student's committee and includes two parts: a four-hour written portion followed by an oral exam.
 The precise format of the written exam is left to the committee, but it is a comprehensive examination of your degree program, and not only an examination of the identified individual field of specialization or concentration.
 These examinations may only be scheduled in your final semester.

 Within the constraints of these requirements, you are encouraged to develop a master's degree program tailored to your individual needs.
-You are advised to consult with the relevant faculty members and the Director of Graduate Studies about tracks of study in sub-fields of geography including Critical Human Geography, Human-Environment Relations, Physical Geography, Regional Development, Methodology and Technology, and Water Resources and Policy.
+You are advised to consult with the relevant faculty members and the Director of Graduate Studies about informal tracks of study in different sub-fields of geography, including Critical Human Geography, Human-Environment Relations, Physical Geography, Regional Development, Methodology and Technology, and Water Resources and Policy, and others.

 The School is also involved in several of University of Arizona’s graduate certificates in specialized areas.
-Current certificates include GIS and water policy.
-These are distinct graduate offerings that may include considerable overlap with degree programs, and may be a useful additional qualification for some students.
+Current certificates include GIS, Professional GIST, and water policy.
+These are distinct graduate offerings that may include considerable overlap with degree programs, and may be a useful additional qualification for some students. (section 2.5)

 Moving from M.A. to Ph.D.

-M.A. students who are finishing their degrees in SGD and who want to continue in the same program for their Ph.D. must apply during the January-February period when the School is considering new graduate student applications for the following Fall.
-Current M.A. students must indicate their interest on their annual progress report in mid-February.
-At the same time they must also submit a statement of purpose for the Ph.D. and a completed Change of Degree Program Form (from the Graduate College website), and request letters of support from each of their M.A. committee members.
+M.A. students who are finishing their degrees in SGD and who want to continue in the same program for their Ph.D. must apply by January 31, during the period when the Program is considering new graduate student applications for the following Fall.
+For application details see section 2.6 in the graduate handbook.

 In general, the School encourages our M.A. students to continue here if their goal is a Ph.D., and new students are often recruited and/or admitted to the M.A. program with that understanding.
 The procedure described here fosters orderly information-gathering and allows systematic review of Ph.D. applicants.

-M.A. students progressing to the Ph.D. in SGD must have completed and passed the M.A. thesis or final examination before the start of their first semester in the Ph.D. program.
-Failure to do so will result in the student becoming ineligible for Ph.D. funding.
+M.A. students progressing to the Ph.D. in Geography must have completed and passed the M.A. thesis before the start of their first semester in the Ph.D. program.
+Failure to do so will result in the student becoming ineligible for Ph.D. funding. (section 2.6)